artefactual-labs/AIPscan/readme.md

 * To see RabbitMQ dashboard visit:
   http://localhost:15672/
   un: guest, pw: guest
-* In another terminal window, from the same root directory, start a Celery worker:
+* In another terminal window, from the AIPscan root directory, start a Celery worker:
   `celery -A AIPscan.Aggregator.tasks worker --loglevel=info`

 * Go to `localhost:5000` in browser.